zzonyo/trust-docs-test/source/index.html.md

 ]
 ```

-### Query Parameters
+### Request Parameters

-This endpoint does not require parameters.
+No parameters are needed for this endpoint.

 ### Response Content

 Response content is an array of object, each object has below fields.

-Parameter | Data Type | Description
+Field     | Data Type | Description
 --------- | --------- | -----------
 amount    | float     | The aggregated trading volume in USDT of last 24 hours
 count     | integer   | The number of completed trades of last 24 hours